About Forest Johnson

-For those of you unfamiliar with my work, please allow me to introduce myself…
+For those of you unfamiliar with my work, please allow me to introduce myself . . .

-The east coast of southern Florida is well known as the boating capital of the world.
-The climate and close proximity to the Bahamas and Caribbean add to its reputation as a year-round playground.
-Born in Miami, I have been a resident here my entire life and close familiarity with the area has been a great boost to my career.
-Being around boats my whole life has helped my career as well—as has my passion for aviation.
+The East Coast of Southern Florida is well known as “The Boating Capital of the World”.
+The climate and close proximity to the Bahamas as well as the Caribbean add to the reputation of being a year-round playground.
+Born in Miami, I‘ve been a resident here my entire life and familiarity with the area has been a great boost to my career.
+Being around boats since birth has also helped my career – as has my passion for aviation.

 Originally from Key West, Florida, my father built his first boat at the age of 14.
 He never looked at boat-building as a job – it was always a passion for him.

 Forest E. Johnson’s life was filled with what he cherished most—building boats, racing boats, and simply enjoying boats.

 After his passing, I became totally involved in the family business with my mother, Heidi.
-Until then, photography was only a hobby for me.
-My real interest was flying, especially in helicopters.
-As far back as 8 years old, if I got an “A” on my report card, my parents rewarded me with a 15-minute helicopter ride.
+Until then photography was only a hobby for me.
+My real interest was flying – especially in helicopters.
+As far back as 8 years old, if I got an “A” on my Report Card my parents rewarded me with a 15 minute helicopter ride.

 sometimes, you just know what you want to do when you grow up!